briankasingli/aem-with-jest-test/README.md

 # Maven Build With JEST and AEM 6.4

-This is an example of how you can setup an automated Javascript Unit Test, Integration Test, or UI Test directly in your AEM component's client library while making a maven build.
+This is an example of how you can setup an automated Javascript Unit Test, Integration Test, and UI Test directly in your AEM component's client library while making a maven build.

-As JEST standards, '__tests__' folders are created to hold the test Javascript files. '.test.js' string is appended after the Javascript file name for convention.
+As JEST standards, '\__tests__' folders are created to hold the test Javascript files. '.test.js' string is appended after the Javascript file name for convention.

 #### Project Setup
 - AEM 6.4 Project (Maven AEM Archetype 15) (https://github.com/Adobe-Marketing-Cloud/aem-project-archetype)